Modal Functional (Dialectica) Interpretation: Arithmetical systems for light modal Dialectica extraction

 For (light) modal functional synthesis we will use the same verifying system $\VSys$.
 The simpler input system $\MSys$ is obtained by adding $\necsy$ to a restricted variant of $\VSys$.
-This modal Arithmetic will be proved sound via the {\em modal Dialectica interpretation}.
-The fully-fledged input system $\MSysL$ adds to $\MSys$ all light universal quantifiers and is a modal extension of $\ISys$; its soundness will be given by the light modal Dialectica interpretation.
-We will not detail here the arithmetics $\VSys$ and $\ISys$, but rather refer the reader to \cite{HerTrifonLDR}.
-We mostly enumerate the new items that are added in order to get $\MSys$ and respectively $\MSysL$. {\it (Systems $\VSys$ and $\ISys$ are retaken in the Appendix section \refp{sec_appx})}
+This (weakly extensional) modal Arithmetic will be proved sound via the {\em modal Dialectica interpretation}.
+The fully-fledged input system $\MSysL$ adds to $\MSys$ all light universal quantifiers and is a modal extension of $\ISys$; its soundness will be given by the {\em light modal} Dialectica interpretation.
+Together with our new systems $\MSys$ and $\MSysL$ we will also present the relevant details of arithmetics $\VSys$ and $\ISys$.
+Nonetheless for the full picture\footnote{\mssp In this paper we give a more detailed treatment of induction for numbers and we correct the typo in the definition of $\RlCompat$: on page 1382 of \cite{HerTrifonLDR}, it is $s$ instead of $x$ and $t$ instead of $y$\mssp, cf. \ptref{DefCMPrule} and Section~\ref{SeCExtens}\mssp.} we refer the reader to \cite{HerTrifonLDR} (see also \cite{dialfine} for a more complete picture).